KrisKasprzak/BulletDB/README.md

 ALMOST DONE....

 # BulletDB
 Remember the infamous DBase III?
-Here it is for your MCU's.
+Well here it is for your MCU's.
 This library is a database system for SPI-based flash memory chips intended for microcontrollers like the mighty Teensy.
 This database driver uses a field/record approach in saving data to a chip.
-While you can save data to and SD card, the classic open/write/save has a huge overhead the can take in the 100's if ms to execute.
-This driver can save ~50 bytes in around 2ms.
-Data on the chip can be downloaded to and SD card for portable transfer to a PC.
+While you can save data to and SD card, the classic open/write/save has a huge overhead the can take in the 100's of ms to execute.
+This driver can save ~50 bytes in under 2ms.
+Data on the chip can be downloaded to an SD card for portable transfer to a PC.

 This driver is intended for data acquistion systems where known data is to be stored.
-As it uses a field / record approach, data variables are stored in fields, and each measurement is stored as a record.
+As it uses a field/record approach, data variables are stored in fields, and each measurement is stored as a record.
 The intent is to save measurements such as volts in a volt field, temperature in a temp field, etc. Hence, it's not intended for saving video, images, or "random" data.

 If you are not familiar with fields and records, fields are the columns, and records are the rows.
 Similar to: